 Use a separate Form 4684 through line 12 for each casualty or theft involving property not used in a trade or business or for income-producing purposes.

-Do not include any loss previously deducted on an estate tax return.
+Don't include any loss previously deducted on an estate tax return.

 If you are liable for casualty or theft losses to property you lease from someone else, see Leased property under Figuring a Loss in Pub.
 547.

 Describe the type of property (for example, furniture, jewelry, car, etc.).

 If you are electing to deduct a disaster loss in the tax year immediately before the tax year in which the disaster occurred, see Disaster Losses earlier for additional information you must provide.
 Include this information on line 1 or on an attached statement.

 Cost or other basis usually means original cost plus improvements.
 Subtract any postponed gain from the sale of a previous main home.
 Special rules apply to property received as a gift or inheritance.
 See Basis Other Than Cost in Pub.
 551, Basis of Assets, for details.
 If you inherited the property from someone who died in 2010 and the executor of the decedent's estate made the election to file Form 8939, Allocation of Increase in Basis for Property Received From a Decedent, refer to the information provided by the executor or see Pub.
 4895, Tax Treatment of Property Acquired From a Decedent Dying in 2010.

 Enter on this line the amount of insurance or other reimbursement you received or expect to receive for each property.
 Include your insurance coverage whether or not you are filing a claim for reimbursement.
 For example, your car worth $2,000 is totally destroyed in a collision.
 You are insured with a $500 deductible, but decide not to report it to your insurance company because you are afraid the insurance company will cancel your policy.
 In this case, enter $1,500 on this line.